Carne Asada Nachos

 • Make pico de gallo from scratch for the freshest flavor.
 It’s so easy and tastes better than store-bought!

-• For a professional-looking drizzle of avocado crema, use a piping bag or make one yourself out of a zip-top plastic bag!
+• For a professional-looking drizzle of avocado crema, use a piping bag or make one yourself out of a zip-top plastic bag.
 Simply cut off a small section of one corner to squeeze the crema through.

 Try these fresh and flavorful carne asada nachos for a fun weeknight dinner or game day snack and let us know what you think by rating, commenting, and sharing below!

 Love this recipe?
-You may enjoy these recipes, too:
+You may enjoy these other nacho recipes, too:

 To browse more of our latest recipes and seasonal dishes, visit our homepage here.